 - Will it be different for an ongoing character or a guest character?

 - Will my character experiencing mental health concerns be viewed as credible?

 - Do I have sufficient grasp of the subject matter to do it justice?
 Consider exploring cultural, religious and age diversity in characters.

 - Am I perpetuating stereotypes?
-A person with a mental illness does not need to be evil, nor does the evil character need to have a mental illness.
-Someone with a mental illness is far more likely to be a victim of violence than a perpetrator.
+A person living with a mental illness does not need to be evil, nor does the evil character need to have a mental illness.
+Someone living with a mental illness is far more likely to be a victim of violence than a perpetrator.
 Consider using one or more characters to challenge negative and stereotypical attitudes expressed by another character.